mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 behave like ordinary HTML elements.
 This allows for a seamless integration of TangoJS with any web framework.
-It's up to the developer to decide if he/she creates the application using Angular [], React [] or with raw DOM APIs.
+It's up to the developer to decide if he/she creates the application using Angular [@www-angular; @darwin2013angularjs], React [@www-react] or just plain DOM APIs.

 Among all frontend frameworks the Facebook's React is often chosen by the developers to create web applications of any scale.
-Although it comes with some controversial features like the JSX (which, when used, requires transcompilation), and is heavyweight with all its dependencies [], a stripped-down fork called Preact [] is availabe.
-It offers API compatibility with React, but is much smaller in size (due to the limited support of legacy browsers).
+Although it comes with some controversial features like the JSX (which, when used, requires transcompilation), and is heavyweight with all its dependencies, a stripped-down fork called *Preact* [@www-preact] is availabe.
+It offers API compatibility with React, but is much smaller in size [@www-preact-vs-react] and offers better performance [@www-preact-perf].
 Preact contains everything what is required to build highly reactive applications including stateless (functional) components, and unidirectional data flow.